markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/verify-users-with-otp.md

 ---

-# Verify users using their mobile phone numbers
+# Verify users with OTP

 SMS Two Factor Authentication (Dual Factor Authentication) is a security verification procedure, which is triggered through a user logging into a website, software or application.
 In the log-in process, the user is automatically sent an SMS to their mobile number containing a unique numeric code.